Advocacy

 State Issues At A Glance

-• Governor Michelle Lujan Grisham called a special session for October 1, 2025.
-The legislature will consider measures to mitigate the effects of the federal funding cuts.
+Governor Michelle Lujan Grisham called a special session for November 10, 2025.
+The legislature appropriated $137 million to replace federal SNAP funds, if there is another disruption.

 Federal Funding Interim Stabilization Subcommittee